-EXAMPLE: The Stormclad is a warjack with Immunity: Electricity 3.
-If it were hit by an attack that caused electrical damage 9 and Disruption, the warjack would not suffer a damage roll from the attack but would still suffer Disruption.
+EXAMPLE: The Pyre Troll is a warbeast with Immunity: Fire 3.
+If it were hit by an attack that caused fire damage, the warbeast would not suffer a damage roll from the attack.

 Some damage types are identified by their attack type.
 For example, damage caused by a ranged attack might be referred to as "ranged attack damage."